 - Sexual disorders including impotence

-Proper emotional support in addition to training on ostomy management goes a long way in helping patients to successfully adjust to their new health circumstances.
+Proper emotional support and training on ostomy management contribute to successfully adjust to these new health circumstances.

 Sources of support

 Many ostomates fear rejection from spouses or other family members after the surgery.
 “There is evidence of the importance of family involvement in the process in all levels of care, including the home environment.
 Both within the in-hospital care and in the home environment, families are a reference for professionals to enable them to develop their plan of care.
 Thus, understanding the life of the family members, as relevant actors in the process and emphasized by the patient, can generate knowledge that empowers improvements in professional practice and, therefore, achieve better care with benefits to the care recipient, who is supported by the surrounding environment as a biographical place of living and experiences.
 In this vein, health services and professionals must be prepared and organized for this challenge, among other things, because family care is indispensable support in the process of chronic diseases, positively impacting health systems and public health.”5